Hartford Disability Denials

 Bad Faith Denials in Long Term Disability Claims

 Insurance companies such as Hartford have a fiduciary responsibility to act in the best interests of their policyholders.
 However, that responsibility is in direct conflict with their profit margin.
 If an insurance company can find any reason to deny your claim, they will do it whether it’s in your best interests or not.
 In cases where they do this capriciously, you can turn around and claim that they have acted in bad faith and failed their duty of care to their policyholder.
 You can, in fact, sue them on that basis and recover damages related to any losses you incurred due to their denial.
+You can also appeal.
+To learn more about appeals, read our article Should I Handle My Own Appeal?

 In some cases, insurance companies won’t deny your claim outright but ask for bad faith extensions.
 Since these policies need to be processed on a time table, they manufacture extensions with repeated requests for more information.
 Red flags include: